MajaBru/assignment-2---css-games-group-6/README.md

 The game is useful for users too because it can help improve their concentration, problem solving skills, and reaction time.
 Additionally, it can be a fun and entertaining way to spend leisure time.

 ## How to start playing the game?

+Check it out here: https://majabru.github.io/mazegame/

-Simply clone or download this repository and open index.html in your browser.
+Or simply clone or download this repository and open index.html in your browser.

 ## Which technology is used:
 * The technologies used in this game include HTML, CSS/SASS (SCSS variables), and JS for regulating audio.